The larger context

 In June 2017, local residents took direct action and erected a peaceful resistance encampment near the Escobal mine, halting operations by preventing truck traffic from reaching the mine.
 The next month, the Supreme Court found that the Xinka had their Indigenous rights violated when they were not consulted prior to the start of operations, ordering the mine suspended.
 The Constitutional Court upheld the decision in 2018 and ordered a state-led consultation to take place.

-This has coincided with a sharp uptick in threats, intimidation and criminalization against communities in resistance.
+The consultation process has been marked by harassment, threats, intimidation and criminalization against Xinka leaders.
 In July 2019, the Inter-American Commission on Human Rights granted precautionary measures for Xinka Parliament lawyer, Quelvin Jiménez, after he received multiple death threats.
 International human rights organizations have also documented acts of provocation, intimidation, and criminalization, as well as defamation campaigns and pressure by armed groups and groups of people aligned with the mining project.

 Complaint filed with the British Columbia Securities Commission against Pan American Silver